KDE/digikam-doc/showfoto_editor.rst

 .. figure:: images/index_showfoto_editor.webp
     :alt:

-This section explain how to use the Showfoto image editor.
+This section explains how to use the Showfoto image editor.

 .. toctree::
    :maxdepth: 2